aintframework/aint_framework/docs/introduction.rst

 and install the dependency.

+\2.
 Alternatively, download the framework from `the GitHub page <https://github.com/aintframework/aint_framework>`_.

+\3.
+Recommended way of starting a project is to use :doc:`quickstart/skeleton`.

 Usage
 ^^^^^